-The IPSEC \rightarrow ADVANCED SETTINGS menu is for adapting certain functions and features to the special requirements of your environment, i.e. mostly interoperability flags are set.
-The default values enable your system to work correctly to other Bintec gateways, so that you only need to change these values if you know special settings are necessary.
+The IPSEC $\rightarrow$ ADVANCED SETTINGS menu is for adapting certain functions and features to the special requirements of your environment, i.e. mostly interoperability flags are set.
+The default values are global settings and enable your system to work correctly to other Bintec gateways, so that you only need to change these values if the remote terminal is a device of other makes or if you know special settings are necessary.
 These may be needed, for example, if the remote end operates with older IPSec implementations.